MicrosoftDocs/power-pages-docs/power-pages-docs/templates/index.md

 ## Blank page template

-The **blank page template** is designed so you can start with a complete blank site that can be customized using the design studio.
+The **blank page template** allows you to create a custom website.
+This template includes a home page with a header, footer, and a single section.
+Use this template to build a site to your exact specifications.

 More information: [Blank page template](blank.md)